 Since both of us really enjoy walking, we did not use any public transports during our Vienna expedition, and this is something I really enjoyed.
-As we commute everyday to go to work, we got the time to visit a city, and discover slowly the various areas of Vienna.
-The train station is located at about 40 minutes walk from the city centre, but this is during this walk that I got my first impressions of the city.
+As we commute every day to go to work, we got the time to visit a city and discover slowly the various areas of Vienna.
+The train station is located at about 40 minutes’ walk from the city center, but this is during this walk that I got my first impressions of the city.
 And what a city!
 All buildings are really nice and well taken care of, and the city is extremely clean!

 Morning in Vienna

-Once we reached the city centre, we walked around the magnificent Opera House.
-As many other people, I just heard of the Vienna Opera House.
+Once we reached the city center, we walked around the magnificent Opera House.
+Like many other people, I just heard of the Vienna Opera House.
 And so it was somewhere, in my mind that one day – maybe – I’d see it.
 I was not expected such an impressive and massive building.
-The architecture is so impressive and despite the amount of people around, I was just captivated.
+The architecture is so impressive and despite the number of people around, I was just captivated.
 We walked around to reach the Albertina Museum.
 We did not visit it, as I wanted to first see the city.
-But the terrace there gives one of the best view on the Opera (in my opinion).
+But the terrace there gives one of the best views on the Opera (in my opinion).

-From there, we walked till the Hofburg Imperial Palace, and enjoyed the sun for a minute.
-Vienna, felt like an open air museum for me.
-Many things to see, places to go and impressive buildings everywhere around.
+From there, we walked till the Hofburg Imperial Palace and enjoyed the sun for a minute.
+Vienna felt like an open-air museum for me.
+Many things to see, places to go, and impressive buildings everywhere around.
 I have not been so impressed by a city like this in a long time!
-Of course, there were a lot of people there but it was really bearable compared to other place (I’ll come back to this next week – stay tuned!).
+Of course, there were a lot of people there but it was really bearable compared to other places (I’ll come back to this next week – stay tuned!).
 After walking around the palace we went to the gardens in front of it, Volksgarten, and later on, to the surrounding streets.